irfanhakim-as/charts/mika/flex/README.md

 > [!NOTE]
 > The following configuration recommendations might not be the default settings for this chart but are **highly recommended**.
 Please carefully consider them before configuring your installation.

-1. Choose between enabling Plex, Jellyfin, both, or neither, should you choose to deploy one or both of these streaming services externally.
+1. Choose between enabling Jellyfin, Plex, both, or neither, should you choose to deploy one or both of these streaming services externally.

+   - To enable Jellyfin, set `jellyfin.enabled: true` in the chart values file.

    - To enable Plex, set `plex.enabled: true` in the chart values file.

-   - To enable Jellyfin, set `jellyfin.enabled: true` in the chart values file.

-   - To disable both Plex and Jellyfin, set `plex.enabled: false` and `jellyfin.enabled: false` in the chart values file.
+   - To disable both Jellyfin and Plex, set `jellyfin.enabled: false` and `plex.enabled: false` in the chart values file.

 2. Disable qBittorrent and use an external qBittorrent server.